WHAT IS BONE BROTH

 Before Kettle and Fire was born, one of our co-founders, Nick, tore his ACL playing soccer (ouch).
 His brother Justin heard about the benefits of bone broth for injury recovery.
 As his schedule didn't leave much time to make bone broth from scratch, he set out to buy a store-bought, high-quality, grass-fed bone broth, since both of their busy schedules didn’t leave much time to make the broth themselves.
 (You can learn more about our story here.)

 No matter how hard Justin looked, the ideal bone broth didn’t exist.
-He searched for one that contained organic ingredients, was fresh — never frozen — grass-fed, and slow simmered (as well as one that could be shipped without wasteful, clunky packaging).
+He searched for one that contained organic vegetables, was fresh — never frozen — grass-fed, and slow simmered (as well as one that could be shipped without wasteful, clunky packaging).
 So, Nick and Justin decided to create a high-quality bone broth on their terms, which is the recipe we’re proud to offer you today.

-Kettle & Fire Bone Broth is:
+Kettle & fire Bone Broth is:

 - Made with bones from grass-fed beef or pasture raised chickens